jzbruno/jzbruno.github.io/style-guides/bash.md

 - [Google Shell Style Guide](https://google.github.io/styleguide/shell.xml)
 - [BashFAQ](http://mywiki.wooledge.org/BashFAQ)

+A useful tool to lint your Bash scripts is [ShellCheck](https://github.com/koalaman/shellcheck).

 ### Consistency where reasonable

 The following styles are largely a matter of personal taste.
 In each case choose one for the